-When choosing to sell a house in Renton, you’ll likely want the process to take as little time as possible.
+When choosing to sell a house in Kent, you’ll likely want the process to take as little time as possible.
 After all, time is money, right?
 The longer it takes to sell, the more it ends up costing you in the long run.
 Utility bills, taxes, and insurance payments only stop once the sale is finalized.

 Statistically, the longer your home is listed, the less likely you are to get your asking price.
-To get the highest return on your Renton house, sell it quickly!
+To get the highest return on your Kent house, sell it quickly!
 In our latest post, check out our…

 Get Rid of Your Stuff

 Seriously.
 You’re moving into a new home anyway, so pack up now.
 Before you list, advertise, or have a single showing, box up and store EVERYTHING that isn’t vital.People viewing your home will consciously (or subconsciously) be turned off by clutter and items that appear too personal in a home.
 The will feel as if they are intruding on your space, and will never fully be able to picture themselves living in the house.
 (Which is what you ultimately want.)
 As far as decor, keep it neutral.
 Consider hiring a professional stager to add the right touches to your house.

 The majority of people are shopping online for their next home.
 That means you have to capture their attention in only a matter of seconds.
 People scroll right past a house with bad or sub-par photos.
 The pictures you use in your ad should present the house in the best possible light.
 Consider renting a wide angle lens, or hiring a professional to help you get the right shots.
 Any fees you encounter are well worth it in the end.